The Last Ringbearer: Plot

 The tale begins by recapitulating the War of the Ring.
 The Ring itself is a luxurious ornament, but powerless, crafted by the Nazgûl (a group of ancient scientists and philosophers who guide Mordor through its industrialization) to distract Gandalf and the Elves while Mordor built up its army.
 Aragorn is a puppet of the Elves, seeking to usurp the throne of Gondor by murdering Boromir before Gandalf removes Denethor.
 Arwen, being about 2700 years older, holds Aragorn in contempt, but uses their marriage to cement Elvish rule over Gondor.
 Faramir has been exiled to Ithilien, where he is kept under guard with Éowyn.
 The Elves have corrupted the youth of Umbar (using New-Age style mysticism), which they aim to use as a foothold into Harad and Khand.

 After defeating the Mordorian army, the Elves enter Mordor to massacre civilians with the help of Men from the East, to eliminate the "educated" classes.
-Two Orc soldiers ("Orc" being a racial slur used by the West: the Orcs in Eskov's book are humans), the medic Haladdin and Sergeant Tzerlag are fleeing the battle plain.
+Two Orc soldiers ("Orc" being a racial slur used by the West: the Orcs in Yeskov's book are humans), the medic Haladdin and Sergeant Tzerlag are fleeing the battle plain.
 They rescue Tangorn, a Gondorian noble who had been left buried in the desert for attempting to stop one of the massacres.
 They locate the mercenaries and kill the Elf Eloar.